codbex/codbex-documentation/docs/applications/inventory/index.md

 # Inventory

-## Stock Receipt
+## Goods Receipt Note (GRN)

-A Stock Receipt document is generated when new inventory items are received or purchased by the business.
+A Goods Receipt Note (GRN) document is generated when new inventory items are received or purchased by the business.
 This document serves as proof of the addition of products to the inventory and includes details such as the date of receipt, supplier information, and a list of the received items.

 Key Components: